 - Place thermometers in the return and supply air stream as close to the furnace as possible.
-To avoid false readings, the thermometer on the supply air side must be shielded from direct radiation from the heat exchanger. - Adjust all registers and duct dampers to the desired position and run the furnace for 10 to 15 minutes in high fire before taking any temperature readings.
+To avoid false readings, the thermometer on the supply air side must be shielded from direct radiation from the heat exchanger. - Adjust all registers and duct dampers to the desired position.
+Run the furnace for 10 to 15 minutes on the maximum step for your altitude in Table 4 before taking any temperature readings.
 The temperature rise is the difference between the supply and return air temperatures.